Ex-Libyan Ambassador Slides Over To Rebel Side

 The move has generated some international opposition.
 China and Russia are asking if France went beyond the authority of a United Nations resolution authorizing action in Libya.

 MONTAGNE: Libya's rebels are pushing for more assistance - more weapons and also more money.
 In particular, they want access to billions of dollars in Libyan assets frozen by the U.S. and other nations.

-Mr. ALI AUJALI (Transitional National Council): Well, I've been with the government for 42 years.
+ALI AUJALI: Well, I've been with the government for 42 years.
 But I quit when Gadhafi started killing Libya people who simply want to demonstrate to express their ideas concerning the political situation in Libya.
 But Gadhafi, he gave them no chance, killing Libyans, young people, just for no reason.

 INSKEEP: Is it awkward to be representing people opposing the leader whom you served for so many years?